How To Plant Perennial Plants

 Instructions For Planting Perennials In The Garden

-• Make a list of the perennials that you'd like to plant and record basic information as to size, light requirements, soil preference, and hardiness in your zone.
-It's a good idea to draw out a simple sketch of the garden; its shape and indicating where certain types of plants will be located in the garden.
+Perennial Planting Diagram Before doing anything else, make a list of the perennials that you'd like to plant and record basic information as to size, light requirements, soil preference, and hardiness in your zone.
+Then draw out at least a simple sketch of the garden; its shape and indicating where certain types of plants will be located in the garden.
+If you can draw it to scale that's even better.

 • If you will grouping various perennial plants together in a garden, use marker spray paint, flour, or a garden hose to outline the shape of your perennial garden on the ground.

 • Remove any weeds inside the outlined area by digging or spraying with an herbicide listed for use in garden beds.
-Make sure to follow instructions on label for mixing weed killers.
+Make sure to follow instructions on label for mixing weed killers, such as a glyphosate-based product.
 Wait at least two hours or until weed killer is completely dry before planting.

 • Mulch garden with a 1 to 2 inch layer of aged wood mulch, pine straw, or compost.